martignoni/moodlebox.net-old/content/help/what-is-the-moodlebox-for.en.md

   - About

 ---
-The MoodleBox provides a [Moodle][1] learning management system outside of any network infrastructure, by using a small, cheap and ubiquitous device.
+The MoodleBox provides a [Moodle][1] learning management system outside of any network infrastructure, by using a small, cheap and versatile device.

-It&#8217;s uses to enhance online learning and teaching:
+It's used to enhance online learning and teaching:

   * where infrastructure is non-existent or inadequate;
   * where infrastructure has been destroyed (war);